jieyouxu/VRME-Server-Rust/docs/src/accounts-auth/registration.md

 Content-Type: application/json

 {
+	"cause": "account-exists",
-	"message": "an account with the provided email address already exists" }
+	"message": "an account with the provided email already exists, login instead" }
 ```

 This is returned when there is an existing account with the supplied `email`.
 The client is recommended to prompt the user to login instead.